Denmark has been selected for the HyBalance project as the country focuses on renewable energy.

 During the last 20 years Denmark has managed to become an important centre of hydrogen and fuel cell research and development.
 The Danish state has provided support for hydrogen and fuel cell research through various energy programs.
 Most recently, the Danish government has exempted hydrogen cars from taxes for 3 years (from 2016), after which there will be a gradual phasing in of taxes.

-In 2016, Denmark will operate 10 hydrogen refueling stations, which makes it the country with the best coverage in the world.
+In 2018, Denmark operates 10 hydrogen refueling stations, which makes it the country with the best coverage in the world.

 In the northern part of Denmark, close to the vicinity of Hobro, salt caverns can be used for large-scale storage of hydrogen in the later stages of the project.